-Adds machine learning jobs to an existing machine learning calendar.
+Adds anomaly detection jobs jobs to an existing machine learning calendar.

 The API accepts a